Guangqi-Phys/QIQC/Terms and notation/Shadow decoder.md

 > The $t$-Shadow means to repair the syndrome such that make sure that the error corresponding to the syndrome after the repairation has weight less than $t$.

 The Shadow decoder, a theoretical two-stage decoder, is [[Single-shot]] on codes with good [[Confinement]] against adversarial noise.
 The basic idea is that when a code has conﬁnement, the weight of the residual error after one decoding cycle is bounded by a function of the weight of the syndrome error.
-(Just like the [[small-set flip decoder]] for quantum expander code)
+(Just like the [[Small-set flip decoder]] for quantum expander code).